Clemency Wang

 Wind energy-related arbitration (2022-2023)

-Representing a major European renewable energy investment firm in a joint venture dispute relating to wind energy farms.
+Represented a major European renewable energy investment firm in an ICC arbitration involving a joint venture dispute relating to wind energy farms.

 LNG price review arbitration (2022-2023)

-Representing one of the largest LNG buyers in Asia in a price review arbitration for the long-term sale and purchase of LNG.
+Represented one of the largest LNG buyers in Asia in Singapore-seated price review arbitrations for the long-term sale and purchase of LNG.

-Representing one of the largest solar-panel makers in the world in a dispute relating to defective diodes for solar panels.
+Representing one of the largest solar-panel makers in the world in an ICC arbitration relating to defective components for solar panels.

 Solar energy-related arbitration (2021)